 Painting a mannequin was a much cheaper option than buying a new one.
 Especially if the mannequin was structurally intact and not needing any repairs.
 It was just not the “right” skin tone.

 The paint jobs ranged from professional to horrid.
-Sadly even a badly painted Anglo mannequin was still a preferable option for retailers over having a fabulous looking African American mannequin.
+Sadly even Caucasian mannequin with a bad paint job was still a preferable option for retailers over having a fabulous looking African American mannequin with brown skin.

 My collector is going to send Angela to a mannequin refinisher to get her back to her original skin tone.
 That is why he hesitated to include her in the series, but I felt this was an important part of mannequin history to share.
 The trend of “whitewashing” mannequins to make ethnic ones look less ethnic.
 This happens ALOT.

 Ironically shortly after I started writing this series a woman sent me the photo of the mannequin above with the badly chipped paint.
 She had purchased her at a garage sale in GEORGIA and she knew it was a Rootstein and asked if I could identify which collection.

 Guess what?
 It is another whitewashed Angela.
 See the darker skin tone trying to break free?
 This is the mannequin version of white woman getting a DNA test done and finding out to her chagrin that she has African American ancestry.

 Mannequins are more than just clothes hangers.
 They are reflections of what is happening in society.